SiliconLabs/wiseconnect/examples/snippets/wlan/tls_client/readme.md

 - The application uses the default configurations as provided in the **default_wifi_ap_profile** in **sl_net_default_valus.h** and user can choose to configure these parameters as needed.

-1. In the Project explorer pane, expand the **resources\defaults** folder and open the **sl_net_default_values.h** file.
+1. In the Project explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
 Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

 - **STA instance related parameters**